Date of Degree

 Copyright 2010 Willis Burr McDonald

 McDonald, Willis Burr III.
-"An ink-stained neoclassicist: Joel Barlow and the publication of poetry in the early Republic." dissertation, University of Iowa, 2010.
+"An ink-stained neoclassicist: Joel Barlow and the publication of poetry in the early Republic."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.